wyfo/apischema/docs/de_serialization.md

 *Apischema* is strict by default.
 You ask for an integer, you have to receive an integer.

-However, in some cases, particularly concerning stringified configuration (see [Configuration management](configuration_management.md)), data must be coerced.
+However, in some cases, data has to be be coerced, for example when parsing aconfiguration file.
 That can be done using `coerce` parameter; when set to `True`, all primitive types will be coerce to the expected type of the data model like the following:

 ```python
 {!coercion.py!}